Looking At Luka Magnotta — His Online Life & His Hunger For Fame

-The individual who Magnotta threatens with an electric saw was actually a mysterious Colombian man that Luka had picked up for sex with several days prior.
+The individual who Magnotta threatens with an electric saw was actually an unidentified Colombian man who Luka had reportedly picked up for sex several days prior.
 That person managed to escape with his life.

 After the saw footage, the video cuts to the dead body of Jun.
 The corpse gets stabbed, sliced, and dismembered.
 Magnotta also uses a knife and fork to very awkwardly cut bite-size chunks of his victim’s buttocks, which he presumably ate.